19thC BURL MORTAR

 I have been buying and selling 18th and 19th century country antiques for approximately 35 years concentrating in early paint, iron, lighting, and items to be found in the early kitchen.
 For the past several years I have shown in many of the antique shows throughout New England.

 In the 18th c food was stored in uncovered containers.
 Previously cooked food was sometimes topped with a layer of lard, butter, or oil.
 The only drawback was that these products were also edible and attracted insects and rodents as well as household pets.
 To solve the problem and keep the foods preserved, a wrought iron lid was sometimes made and the handle fashioned of an animal or fish.
 These lids were of various sizes to fit the jars that the food was preserved in.
-This lid has a handle fashioned in the form of a?
-Peafowl and is 6 inches in diameter.
+This lid has a handle fashioned in the form of a Fish?
+Whale and is 53/4 inches in diameter.
+It is peened on the bottom.

 Here is a great patriotic painted wood measure.
 This is the same one used in my shop name.
 It is I believe a quart measue, thick walled, unsigned, and in great condition.
 It measures 8 3/4 " top diameter and 5 1/4" tall.
 The seam is tight, no cracks.
 No chips, guaranteed old.
 The paint is obviously not original but approx. 20 yrs.
 Old.